SamPease/TransAdviceAgent/README.md

 - All content is sourced from community discussions and should be verified with healthcare providers
 - The AI responses are generated based on available data and may not reflect the most current medical guidelines

+## Large data artifacts

+The repository stores large vectorstore artifacts (FAISS index, SQLite docs, and an ID map).
+These files are managed with Git LFS and may not be included in a shallow clone.
+If you need to obtain or rebuild them:

+- The files are: `app/vectorstore/index.faiss`, `app/vectorstore/docs.sqlite`, and `app/vectorstore/id_map.json`.
+- They are tracked via Git LFS; to fetch them after cloning run `git lfs pull` in the cloned repo or `git clone --recurse-submodules` if using the submodule setup.
+- Alternatively, rebuild the vectorstore locally using the scripts in `scripts/` if you prefer not to store binary artifacts in the repo.

 ## Contributing

 Contributions are welcome!
 Please ensure any additions maintain the focus on providing helpful, accurate, and respectful information for the transgender community.